message/iata/DK.md

 - This does not apply to:
 - passengers younger than 15 years;
 - passengers traveling to Faroe Islands (FAE);
-- passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 180 days before arrival.
+- passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 8 months before arrival.
 The test result must be in Danish, English, French, German, Icelandic, Italian, Norwegian, Spanish or Swedish;
 - passengers with a COVID-19 vaccination certificate issued in Andorra, Faroe Isl., Greenland, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State.
-The certificate must state that they received the vaccine at least 2 weeks and at most 180 days before departure.
+The certificate must state that they received the vaccine at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 They must not arrive from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, Zambia or Zimbabwe.
 Details can be found at <a href="http://tinyurl.com/pbd4c5nj">http://tinyurl.com/pbd4c5nj</a> ;
-- nationals of Denmark with a COVID-19 vaccination certificate stating that they received the vaccine at least 2 weeks and at most 180 days before departure.
+- nationals of Denmark with a COVID-19 vaccination certificate stating that they received the vaccine at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 They must not arrive from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, Zambia or Zimbabwe.
 Details can be found at <a href="http://tinyurl.com/pbd4c5nj">http://tinyurl.com/pbd4c5nj</a> ;
 - passengers arriving from yellow countries and regions listed at <a href="https://tinyurl.com/znkvcws">https://tinyurl.com/znkvcws</a> .
 3. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 15 years;
 - passengers traveling to Greenland;
-- passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 180 days before arrival.
+- passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 8 months before arrival.
 The test result must be in Danish, English, French, German, Icelandic, Italian, Norwegian, Spanish or Swedish;
 - passengers with a COVID-19 vaccination certificate issued in Andorra, Faroe Isl., Greenland, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State.
-The certificate must state that they received the vaccine at least 2 weeks and at most 180 days before departure.
+The certificate must state that they received the vaccine at least 2 weeks and at most 8 months before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 They must not arrive from Bangladesh, Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Nepal, South Africa, Zambia or Zimbabwe.
 Details can be found at <a href="http://tinyurl.com/pbd4c5nj">http://tinyurl.com/pbd4c5nj</a> .
 4. Passengers could be subject to self-isolation for 10 days.
 Details can be found at <a href="https://en.coronasmitte.dk/rules-and-regulations/entry-into-denmark/legal-requirements-upon-entry">https://en.coronasmitte.dk/rules-and-regulations/entry-into-denmark/legal-requirements-upon-entry</a> .
 5. Passengers traveling to Greenland:
 - must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 The test result must be in English or German.
 Details can be found at <a href="https://visitgreenland.com/corona-faq/">https://visitgreenland.com/corona-faq/</a> ; and